wences-sanchez/Knowledge-Base/Introduction to AWS (Legacy).md

 				- It's a service that lets you send data to Amazon either in a portable hard disk or in a trailer full of racks.
 		-
 		- ### Exploring EC2
-			- Features of EC2: #carta
+			- Features of EC2: #flashcard
 				- Rent virtual computers
 				- Choose from various types of CPU, RAM and storage
 				- Different optimizations are available
 				- You pay only for hour, or by second
 				-
 		- ### Clarifying Containers
-			- What are libraries, basically? #carta
+			- What are libraries, basically? #flashcard
 				- Libraries are actually just pieces of programming code that someone else writes, so you can include it in your own code to save time and effort.
 				- You don't have to build a full web server to publish a single page!
 				- To solve the libraries dependency problem, containers were invented.
-And also for deploying your applications anywhere #space
+And also for deploying your applications anywhere #spaced
-		- ### Learning Lambda #space
+		- ### Learning Lambda #spaced
 			- When using Lambdas, there are no servers for you to install or maintain, nor pay.
 			- No one knows where is the server, well, maybe the people at AWS who created it, but that's the point.
 			- All you have to do is put your code in the AWS Lambda website or upload it using some command line tools, and it's there.